AdiNarendra98/Papers-on-Vision/Re-Implementations/03.3D Convolutional Neural Networks for Human Action Recognition/3D CNN(Tensorflow)/README.md

 (Only dense layer convolutional layer(2D/3D) and pooling layer(2D/3D) are allowed.)

 ## Requirements
-python3
+- python3
-opencv3 (with ffmpeg), keras, numpy, tqdm
+- opencv3 (with ffmpeg)
+- keras
+- numpy
+- tqdm

 ## Options
 Options of 3dcnn.py are as following: